MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 10/19/2022
+ms.date: 11/04/2022
 ---

 # Use VM images to create Arc-enabled virtual machines on Azure Stack HCI

 > Applies to:Azure Stack HCI, version 22H2; Azure Stack HCI, version 21H2

 This article describes how to create an Arc-enabled VM starting with the VM images that you have created on your Azure Stack HCI cluster.
-You can create Arc-enabled VMs using the Azure portal or the Azure CLI.
+You can create Arc-enabled VMs using the Azure portal.

 ## About Azure Stack HCI cluster resource